 Before you leave home as an exchange student you may already have been in contact with your assigned host-family.
 Even if you have not, the exchange organization is supposed to have forwarded details on where the family lives, how many family members there are, their ages, contact information and host parent occupations.
 Included with that information are probably pictures of the family and their home.
 I do not know if all exchange organizations follow this guideline.

-You might be told that you are going to a temporary family (see below).
-Other times the exchange student is that a representative will function as host family until a permanent family is found (see below).
+You might get told that you are going to a temporary family (see below).
+Other times the exchange student is told that a representative will function as host family until a permanent family is found (see below).

 What is a host family?